 Have a Clean Halloween

-Material: Pay very close attention to what the material of the costume is.
+Pay very close attention to what the material of the costume is.
 For regular fabrics like cotton, you’ll be able to toss the costume in with your clothes when you go to wash it (unless it says dry clean only, in which case you can bring them to us!).
-Make sure to spot clean specific areas, especially if the costume is made of Polyester.
-In fact Polyester is usually safer to wash by hand.
+Make sure to spot clean specific areas, especially if the costume is made of polyester.
+In fact, polyester is usually safer to wash by hand.

 Drop Your Costume Off at Pico Cleaners

 Keeping your Halloween costume clean will keep you looking great all night.
 Interested in using it again?
 Drop it off at Pico Cleaners, and we’ll take care of making sure it gets cleaned properly so you can store it.
 Use our cleaning and storage tips to figure out how to take care of your costume so you (or someone else) can use it again next year!
 And it’ll definitely be worth your money to be able to use it for multiple years.